Tracing and profiling

 Tracing

-to instrument code for tracing.
+Section titled “Tracing”Embucket uses tracing::instrument to instrument code for tracing.
 You can use it in both development and production environments.
-For development, use info
+For development, use info, debug, or trace levels.
+For production, use the info level.

 Tracing span processor experimental async runtime

-, which uses a dedicated background thread for collecting and exporting spans.
+Section titled “Tracing span processor experimental async runtime”Embucket uses BatchSpanProcessor, which uses a dedicated background thread for collecting and exporting spans.
 This processor works well in production.
 Some development environments may hang on startup as reported in issue #1123.
-In this case, you can switch to BatchSpanProcessor
+In this case, you can switch to BatchSpanProcessor using the experimental async runtime.

-Use this command-line argument: --tracing-span-processor=batch-span-processor-experimental-async-runtime
+Use this command-line argument: --tracing-span-processor=batch-span-processor-experimental-async-runtime.

 Tracing span processor tuning